-As of June 30, 2022, the University records its investments in municipal bonds, municipal securities, U.S. Treasury securities, corporate bonds, collateralized mortgage obligations, certificates of deposit and commercial paper at fair market value.
+The University records its investments in U.S. Treasury securities, corporate bonds and commercial paper at fair market value.
 The fair market value was determined using Level 2 of the hierarchy of valuation inputs, with the use of inputs other than quoted prices that are observable for the assets.
 Unrealized and realized gains and losses, amortization of premiums, accretion of discounts, interest and dividend income are included in other income in the consolidated statements of activities.
-There were no investments as of June 30, 2021.
+In June 2023, the University pledged restricted investments of \$12,534 to secure additional lending.